 What Is Qi (Chi)?
 Central to Taoist world-view and practice is qi (chi).
 Qi is life-force -- that which animates the forms of the world.
 It is the vibratory nature of phenomena -- the flow and tremoring that is happening continuously at molecular, atomic and sub-atomic levels.
-In Japan it is called “ki,” and in India, “prana” or “shakti.”
-The ancient Egyptians referred to it as “ka,” and the ancient Greeks as “pneuma.”
 In China, the understanding of qi is inherent in the very language.
 Many Different Kinds of Qi Practitioners of Chinese Medicine and qigong have identified many different kinds of qi.
 Balanced & Free-Flowing Qi = Health The fundamental insight of qigong and Chinese Medicine (acupuncture and herbal medicine) is that balanced and free-flowing qi results in health; while stagnant or imbalanced qi leads to disease.
-Feeling the Qi We might be in the habit of perceiving our world in terms of solid shapes and forms.
+Feeling the Qi The capacity to perceive the flow of qi directly -- to actually see or feel it -- is something that can be cultivated through training in qigong or acupuncture.
+We might be in the habit of perceiving our world in terms of solid shapes and forms.
 Recommended reading: Orr, Katherine.